d3rp3tt3/ai-case-study/README.md

 ### Unique Capabilities in the Tempus Portfolio

 Tempus provides both a set of tools and means to directly access and analyze their large aggregated dataset and direct integration to several EHRs.
 Their unfair advantage is compounded by their time in the industry, strong backing by investors, and rapid revenue growth in the last year (up 65%).
-The company's impending IPO has provided additional market and public visibility for its technology and strategic AI messaging.
+The company's IPO has provided additional market and public visibility for its technology and strategic AI messaging.

 ### How Tempus Uses AI